the-earth-31/sexbob/README.md

 To add sexbob to a desired server you must use the required bot link.
 This is in the format of:
 - https://discord.com/api/oauth2/authorize?client_id=(id from discord developer portal)&permissions=18496&scope=bot

--$ Update: sexbob version 1.5 requires all files to be ran at the same time with "sexbob leaderboard.txt" in the same folder
+-$ Update: sexbob version 1.5-1.6 requires all files to be ran at the same time with "sexbob leaderboard.txt" and "birthday_manifest.txt" in the same folder